Back

 • Support for Cognitive Health: Methylene blue shows potential in combating age-related cognitive decline, particularly in conditions such as Alzheimer’s and Parkinson’s disease.

-• Neurobiological Disorders: Research suggests it may be an effective treatment for traumatic brain injuries and neurodegenerative disorders, offering hope for improved brain health.
+• Neurobiological Disorders: It may be an effective treatment for traumatic brain injuries and neurodegenerative disorders, offering hope for improved brain health.

 • Hormetic Effects: Methylene blue offers therapeutic benefits at lower doses but can become toxic at higher amounts, making proper dosing essential.